openaps/docs/docs/docs/walkthrough/phase-0/windows-edison.md

 ![Log Rotate edits](../../Images/Edison/logrotate.png)

-You have now installed the operating system and wifi networks on your Edison!
-You can now proceed to the next steps in Phases 1-4.
+You have now installed the operating system and wifi networks on your Edison! https://diyps.org/2014/05/14/diyps-findings-help-people-with-type-1-diabetes-better-manage-post-meal-blood-glucose-levels/